 There is no general list of requirements or qualifications that must be met before one may be considered eligible for the position of group leader.
 That position is filled according to a case per case basis through an established interview, training, and hiring process.

-Welcome to our archive of social media memes, thought-provoking quotes, and pictures, ready to be used to let people know about our organization.
-Feel free to share these images across social media!
+Welcome to our free-to-use archive of memes and thought-provoking quotes, ready to be downloaded, shared, and used to let people know about our organization and to spread the love of #freethought!

 Recommended Reading List